gianlucb/Demo_EthToken/README.md

-# Demo - Dapp Simple Token on Ethereum
+# Demo - Dapp Simple Token On Ethereum

 Simple application composed by a web page that transfers a simple custom Token.
 The web application uses a JS library to interact with a local Ethereum node ([Ganache](http://truffleframework.com/ganache/))